lucasjustollorente/Musical_Instrument_Audio_Classification/README.md

 ## models.py

 This script contains the definition of the models we will train to try to perform a good classification of the audios.
 It contains some models from scratch and other pretrained models.
 Feel free to include new models in order to get a better accuracy in the classification.

+## train.py

+This script is in charge of training the different models defined in the ``models.py`` script.
+It performas a train_test_split with the data contained in the ``clean`` folder.

+By changing the ``model_type`` parameter we can choose the model we want to train, like this:

+``python train.py --model_type lstm``

+## logs

+When a model is trained using the ``train.py`` script, a new file is generated in this folder, with information about the training and validation accuracy and training and validation loss for each epoch.